uwmadison-chm/scorify/README.md

 | ppt2    | 2               | 5           | 1               | 1.5         | 5         | 0.3             |

+## Running multiple scoresheets

+Scorify now ships with a tool called `score_multi` that takes a CSV file, and for each row in the file (except headers), runs `score_data`.
+The input, scoresheet, and output options are templates formatted with python's `format_map()` function with the current row of the CSV file as a map.
+In addition, the output headers may similarly be formatted with `format_map()`.

+TODO: More documentation here!
+For now, run `score_multi -h`

 ## Reliability tool

 The `reliability` command reads a scoresheet and a datafile and outputs